apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ### Provide the type on older compilers

-To achieve maximum performance the implementation is using `~Copyable` extensively.
+To achieve maximum performance, the implementation is using `~Copyable` extensively.
 On Swift versions before 6.1, there is a https://github.com/swiftlang/swift/issues/78048 when using; hence, this type is only usable with Swift 6.1 and later compilers.